How to Care for Solid Wood Furniture

 Many building materials contain formaldehyde, which has been deemed a carcinogen by numerous health organizations.
 Wood does not pose this risk, and because it can last a long time there’s less need to throw out old or damaged pieces, which end up in crowded landfills.
 Even if a piece stops working as furniture, the wood can be recycled into something else.

-Furniture works the same way as fashion.
+Furniture trends go in and out just like fashion.
 A funky bracelet or a fedora looks good for one year and then silly for the rest of its existence.
-A black dress or simple dark suit lasts forever.
+A classic black dress or simple dark suit lasts forever.
 Wood furniture serves the same purpose.
 Leather or fabric furniture looks good only in certain settings.
 Wood belongs in any setting, no matter the theme.

 Even if you don’t need to fix solid wood furniture, time will take its toll.
 Like other household items, furniture can look worn after years of everyday use.
 Also, because wood is a natural element, it’s more vulnerable to other natural elements than pieces made from chemicals.
 Over the years, your classic furniture can start to look like an old hand-me-down.
 Luckily, there are things you can do – and avoid – to lengthen the life of your furniture.